AGCoL

 EE, EI, En, In, nn

 E is exon, I is intron, n is intergenic.
-So a EI is a hit that at least partially aligns to an exon on one end and an intron on the other, etc.
+So a EI is a hit that at least partially aligns to an exon of one gene and an intron on the other, etc.

 Gene#This is the SyMAP assigned number representing the order of the gene.
 When genes overlap, they are given the same gene number with different suffixes.
-See View a regions.
+For example, see View a region.
 Gene numbering starts at 1 for each chromosome.

 Major or minor